 Racial inequalities spurred a Wake Forest professor to write a book looking at white people, African-Americans and Latinos.

-Special to The Chronicle A veteran from Winston-Salem has written a book describing his tough life and how God has seen him through it.
-George S. Horton says that as
+Special to The Chronicle A veteran from Winston-Salem has written a book describing his tough life and how God has

 (pictured above: Daryl Brown signs a book for a local reader.)
 The James Brown biopic “Get on Up” is a modest